 The Way I Heard It.
 I still say that radio hasn’t been the same since Paul Harvey died.
 Mike Rowe (the Dirty Jobs guy) picks up that mantel and tells some of the greatest stories of history that you think you’ve never heard of.
 With plot twists galore, this is “The Rest of the Story” for a new generation.

-That’s my top ten.
+That’s my top nine.
 I’m sure I’m leaving out one of your favorites.
 What are you listening to?
 Comment below.

 Disclaimer: FTC watchdogs will probably want to know that the podcasters listed / linked above did not ask for this endorsement, nor did they provide me with free swag in order to do so.
 I’m just a really satisfied fan who wants to let you know where you can hear some great information and entertainment.
 I only promote items that have benefitted me and that I believe will benefit you.
 So there.